MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-C-Contracting-Methods-Contract-Types/part-13-Simplified-Acquisition-Procedures/section-13.003.md

 (i) The simplified acquisition threshold; or

-(ii) $7.5 million ($15 million for acquisitions as described in 13.500(c)), including options, for acquisitions of commercial items using Subpart 13.5.
+(ii) $7.5 million ($15 million for acquisitions as described in 13.500(c)), including options, for acquisitions of commercial products or commercial services using subpart 13.5.

-(2) Do not break down requirements aggregating more than the simplified acquisition threshold (or for commercial items, the threshold in Subpart 13.5) or the micro-purchase threshold into several purchases that are less than the applicable threshold merely to -
+(2) Do not break down requirements aggregating more than the simplified acquisition threshold (or for commercial products and commercial services, the threshold in subpart13.5) or the micro-purchase threshold into several purchases that are less than the applicable threshold merely to -

 (i) Permit use of simplified acquisition procedures; or